Understand the complaints rules

 The Standard defines a complaint as:

-… an expression of dissatisfaction made to a carriage service provider by a consumer in relation to its telecommunications products or the complaints handling process itself, where a response or resolution is explicitly or implicitly expected by the consumer.
+… an expression of dissatisfaction made to a carriage service provider by a consumer in relation to its telecommunications products or the application of a telco’s complaints handling process itself, where a response or resolution is explicitly or implicitly expected by the consumer.

 - the consumer has communicated some form of dissatisfaction, unhappiness or frustration about the telco’s products or how they are handling a complaint